dotnet/roslyn/docs/features/nullable-reference-types.md

 [Nullable strawman](https://github.com/dotnet/csharplang/issues/790)
 [4/25/18](https://github.com/dotnet/csharplang/blob/master/meetings/2018/LDM-2018-04-25.md)

-An explicit `object` (or `System.Object`) constraints of any nullability are disallowed.
-However, type substitution can lead to
-`object!` or `object~` constraints to appear among the constraint types, when their nullability is significant by comparison to other constraints.
+Explicit `object` (or `System.Object`) constraints of any nullability are disallowed.
+However, type substitution can lead to `object!` or `object~` constraints to appear among the constraint types, when their nullability is significant by comparison to other constraints.
 An `object!` constraint requires the type to be non-nullable (value or reference type).
 However, an explicit `object?` constraint is not allowed.